Monomial-agnostic computation of vanishing ideals: Numerical experiments

 \section{Numerical experiments}

-In this section, we evaluate the VCA and the coefficient- and gradient-normalized VCAs.
+In this section, we evaluate the original, coefficient-normalized, and gradient-normalized VCAs.
 We perform two experiments.
-First, we compare the three algorithms in terms of the size of bases and computational time.
-We use generic points and ran the algorithms with small $\epsilon$ so that the number and degree of polynomials in bases becomes large.
-Next, the stability of the algorithms against input perturbations and scaling are tested to demonstrate the advantage of the scaling consistency.
+First, we compare the three algorithms regarding the size of bases and computational time.
+We ran the algorithms with generic points and a sufficiently small $\epsilon$ and then compared the size of output bases.
+Next, the stability of the algorithms against input perturbations and scaling is tested to demonstrate the advantage of scaling consistency.

-\textbf{Implementation.} All the experiments were run on a workstation with sixteen processors and 512GB memory.
+\paragraph{Implementation} All the experiments were run on a workstation with sixteen processors and 512GB memory.
 Our implementation of the algorithms is available in an open-source Python library MAVI\footnote{\url{https://github.com/HiroshiKERA/monomial-agnostic-vanishing-ideal}}, which supports three popular backends (Numpy~\citep{numpy}, JAX~\citep{jax}, and PyTorch~\citep{pytorch}) and is compatible with a large scale computation using GPUs.
 Sympy~\citep{sympy} was used for the calculation of coefficients.
-We used the Numpy backend (CPU only).
+Here, we used the Numpy backend (CPU only).